 Why else is it really important for you to start thinking about Christmas early?
 There’s lots of advantages to having your Christmas hero products picked out by July.
 Some gift guides have a long lead time so being prepared for those will be an advantage and also help you feel in control.

-Big platforms like Etsy or Not On The High Street plan their Christmas campaigns in July, the latter had their product call for Christmas in July in 2020.
+Big platforms like Etsy or Not On The High Street plan their Christmas campaigns in July, the latter had their product call for Christmas in July the last 3 years.

-If you’ve done your Christmas planning in July you will be ready for an opportunities like this that come your way.
+If you’ve done your Christmas planning in July you will be ready for any opportunities that come your way for your small business.

 However – it’s now October!
-So to help with your planning I thought I’d talk through some of the ways to prepare and when it’s best to do it over the next 3 months.
+So to help with your planning I thought I’d talk through some of the ways to prepare your small business and when it’s best to do it over the next 3 months.